 Edward was far more than this.

-To this day, I’ve never been able to think of a great enough word to artuculate how perfect he is.
-Edward has pulled at my – now lifeless – heart strings since the first time I laid eyes on him.
-I see some of those indescribable qualities in myself now, and in our daughter, Renesmee Carlie Cullen.
-The family calls her ‘Nessie’ for short.
+To this day, I’ve never been able to think of a great enough word to articulate how perfect he is.
+Edward has pulled at my now lifeless heart strings since the first time I laid eyes on him.
+I see some of those indescribable qualities in myself now, and in our daughter, Renesmee.
+The family calls her Nessie for short.
+I’m getting used to it now.

-To say my life has changed ‘drastically’ since moving to Forks, Washington would be the understatement of a lifetime.
+To say that my life has changed drastically since moving to Forks would be the understatement of a lifetime.
 However, my life – in all its immortal glory – isn’t the only thing that has changed.

-When I used to look in the mirror I’d see a soft, plain, pale, brown-eyed girl looking back at me.
-Now I see a porcelain skinned, red-eyed, strong, beautiful… vampire.
+When I used to look in the mirror I’d see a soft, plain, pale-skinned, brown-eyed girl looking back at me.
+Now I see a porcelain-skinned, red-eyed, strong . . . vampire.
 I’m still not used to saying that word.
-I doubt I ever will be, and an eternity is a long time to not be used to something.
+Vampire.
+I doubt I’ll ever get used to it, but I have an eternity to try.

-One thing I’m happy I won’t have to get ‘used’ to are my eerily crimson eyes.
-They are slowly changing, falling into a golden–brown color with the tinges of red that drown out more with each day.
+One thing I’m happy I won’t have to get used to are my eerily crimson eyes.
+They are slowly changing, falling into a golden-brown color with small tinges of red that drown out more with the passing of each day.
 I’ve stopped wearing my contacts around Charlie and Charlie’s partner, Sue.
 Alice sees great things happening between those two.
 It makes me happy to know Charlie isn’t as lonely.
+I still worry about him, though.
+I just want him to be happy.

 They still don’t ask questions, and I still don’t offer any information.
 After watching Jacob transform into a wolf, Charlie has become aware of the fact that there’s something very strange happening.
 That there’s more to this world than he could have ever imagined.
 However, he also knows that no one would ever hurt him.
 I promised him that much.

 Sometimes I go back to Charlie’s house in the middle of the night to check on him.
-I crawl through my old window and silently glide into his room to usually find him dreaming of something either fishing or work related.
+I crawl through my old window and silently glide into his room to usually find him dreaming, mumbling, of something either fishing, sports or work related.

 I miss him.